 Lastly are indications of volume, the main one being a simple running total of exchange volumes known as "volume".
 There are also volume indicators which account proportionally for buying and selling volume, one of the most popular of which is the A/D line (Accumulation/Distribution line).
 Like momentum, the main thing to keep an eye out for here is divergences from the prevailing price trend as this is a sign that there may be more or less conviction behind a move than it would appear on the surface.
 We can see an example of this, as well as examples of the A/D line and volume profile, on the chart below.

-Combining trend analysis, support and resistance levels, momentum and volume indicators, and a knowledge of how to interpret these signals gives us a solid foundation from which to create a profitable trading plan, not just for Dash but for any market.
+Combining trend analysis, support, and resistance levels, momentum and volume indicators, and the knowledge of how to interpret these signals give us a solid foundation from which to create a profitable trading plan, not just for Dash but for any market.